 Locally Engaged Information Technology Professional (LEITP)

-The Embassy of Canada in Washington, D.C. is seeking to hire a(n) Locally Engaged Information Technology Professional (LEITP).
+The Embassy of Canada in Washington, D.C. is accepting applications to staff the position of Locally Engaged Information Technology Professional (LEITP), details as follows.

 Position title: Locally Engaged Information Technology Professional (LEITP)